-- 1. Every inch of the course must be traveled by each racer.
-In the event of a routing error, e.g., wrong turn, the racer may be driven back to the exact original spot where he/she left the course and continue running from that location.
+- 1. Every inch of the course must be traveled by each Competitor.
+In the event of a routing error, e.g., wrong turn, the Competitor may be driven back to the exact original spot where he/she left the course and continue running from that location.
 There will be no allowance made for lost time or miles run in the wrong direction. - 2.
-If a racer needs to leave the course via motor vehicle, his/her crew must physically mark the exact location with a numbered stake in the ground.
+If a Competitor needs to leave the course via motor vehicle, his/her crew must physically mark the exact location with a numbered stake in the ground.
 This numbered stake must be visible from the road in both directions.
-The racer must then resume the race from the same place that he/she left it.
-The numbered stakes will be provided to all racers at Racer Check-In.
-Racers may only leave or otherwise drive up or down the course via motor vehicle for medical attention, NOT simply to rest.
+The Competitor must then resume the race from the same place that he/she left it.
+The numbered stakes will be provided to all Competitors at Competitor Check-In.
+Competitors may only leave or otherwise drive up or down the course via motor vehicle for medical attention, NOT simply to rest.
 This must be reported as soon as possible to Race Headquarters or the nearest time checkpoint.
-Racers found in a moving motor vehicle will be disqualified unless they are en route to or from medical care.
+Competitors found in a moving motor vehicle will be disqualified unless they are en route to or from medical care.
 Focus must be kept on the speedy completion of the course. - 3.
-If a racer withdraws, he/she or his/her crew must contact Race Headquarters or a Time Checkpoint immediately.
+If a Competitor withdraws, he/she or his/her crew must contact Race Headquarters or a Time Checkpoint immediately.
 Name, bib #, reason for withdrawal, time of withdrawal, and miles completed must be stated.
-All racers and crew who withdraw from the race are encouraged and expected to come to the finish line and the post-race party to greet and celebrate with their fellow racers and crews.

-4. All Emergency Medicine and/or Emergency Evacuation costs for participants, crew members, or staff will be borne by that person or their heirs.
+All Competitors and crew who withdraw from the race are encouraged almost expected to come to the finish line and the post-race party to greet and celebrate with their fellow Competitors and crews. - 4.
+All Emergency Medicine and/or Emergency Evacuation costs for Competitors, crew members, or staff will be borne by that person or their heirs.
 The race organizers are in no way liable or responsible for medical care, nor responsible for emergency evacuation.